Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 272.  ### Question272
 Which of the following describe an Architecture Spike?

-- [ ] A decision made by a systems Architect to settle disagreement within a Development Team
+- [ ] A decision made by a systems Architect to settle disagreement within a Development Team.
-- [ ] A fundamental architectural problem found in an existing application
+- [ ] A fundamental architectural problem found in an existing application.
-- [x] A small development activity to learn about technical elements of a proposed solution
+- [x] A small development activity to learn about technical elements of a proposed solution.
-- [ ] The result of an exhaustive architectural planning effort
+- [ ] The result of an exhaustive architectural planning effort.

 _[⬆ Back to Top](#table-of-contents)_